Avalanche Awareness Course

 No prior backcountry experience required.

-Use of Ortovox 3+ transceiver, probe and shovel.
-Small ratio class.
+Use of Ortovox 3+ transceiver, probe, and shovel.

 Pikes Peak Alpine School operates under special use permits from the USDA Forest Service, Pike National Forest and is an equal opportunity service provider & employer